Stochastic Loop Corrections to Belief Propagation for Tensor Network Contraction: Discussion

 \section{Discussion}

 We have introduced BPLMC, a hybrid method combining belief propagation with Monte Carlo sampling of loop corrections.
 The approach achieves accurate results, subject only to statistical sampling error.
-Unlike truncated loop series~\cite{chertkov2006loop} or eigenvalue-based resummation~\cite{gray2025loop}, it includes all loop orders without convergence concerns.
-Unlike cluster variation methods~\cite{pelizzola2005cluster,kikuchi1951theory}, it has no artificial cluster boundaries that miss long-range correlations.
-Analytical methods like TAP corrections~\cite{thouless1977solution} or RPA loop series~\cite{welling2001belief} require only polynomial-time matrix operations, while MCMC requires sampling with inherent stochastic overhead.
-However, for systems where analytical methods fail, such as near criticality or in frustrated magnets, MCMC may be one of viable paths to accurate results.
+It includes all loop orders including long-range correlations without convergence concerns.
+Similarly, the PEPS cluster updates~\cite{lubasch2014unifying,lubasch2014algorithms} showed that increasing the cluster size $\delta$ systematically improves the environment approximation from BP to exact contraction, with the required $\delta$ scaling with the correlation length.
+This result is consistent with our observation that loop corrections become critical near the phase transition where correlations are long-ranged.
+For systems where analytical methods fail, MCMC may be one of the viable paths to accurate results.

-A crucial technical contribution is the umbrella sampling scheme that maintains adequate empty-graph sampling at low temperatures.
-Without bias, the empty graph becomes exponentially rare as $\beta \to \infty$, making partition function estimation difficult.
-Our bias parameter $\omega$ ensures that even when $u \to 1$ (and $-\log u \to 0$), the bias remains effective.
-This enables BPLMC to work across the full temperature range.

 Our $10 \times 10$ 2D ferromagnetic Ising model benchmarks reveal that the loop configurations sampled by our MCMC algorithm provide physical insight into the system's correlations.
 On a finite lattice of linear size $L$ with periodic boundary conditions, loop configurations fall into two topologically distinct classes: (1) local plaquette loops and (2) winding loops that wrap around the unit cell.
 The prevalence of winding configurations is connected to the correlation length $\xi$.
-When $\xi \ll L$, winding loops are suppressed, while near the critical point where $\xi \sim L$, winding loops contribute significantly due to scale-invariant fluctuations.
+When $\xi \ll L$, winding loops are suppressed, while near the critical point where $\xi \sim L$, winding loops contribute significantly.